jmulvany127/Comp_Networks_Project_2/Final_V4/README.txt

 How to connect to another device
 The program right now is hardcoded so that it can only connect to itself.
 If you would like to connect it to another device.You will need to get the ip of both devices that you want to connect together.
 You need to change the token.txt file for both peers to do so.
 In the token.txt file there are 3 pieces of data per line, ip address,port number,token value, which are in that order.
 As we are changing the ip address, we are going to be changing the first piece of data.
-Lets just try to change line 1 and 2 as they are associated with peer number 1 and peer number 2.
-Both ip address in line 1 and line 2 are going to needed to be swapped out with the new ones for both token.txt files. this should work
+Change line 1 and 2 as they are associated with peer number 1 and peer number 2.
+Both ip address in line 1 and line 2 are going to needed to be swapped out with the new ones for both token.txt files.